mnottale/beyond/README.md

 You can add keys to each file or directory's authorized readers and writers.

-This is achieved using extended attributes.
+This is achieved using extended attributes or `beyondctl` utility (see below).

 The root block owner (creator of the filesystem) can register aliases to avoid using key hashes all the time.